Haemophilus influenza (Hib) diseases

 European Immunization Week

 Each year in April, EIW promotes the core message that the immunization of every child is vital to prevent diseases and protect life.
 The goal of the region-wide campaign is to increase vaccination coverage by raising awareness of the importance of immunization.
-EIW 2016 was celebrated on 24–30 April.This year's campaign
+EIW 2017 will be celebrated on 24–30 April.This year's campaign

 Data and statistics